 - My name is Melissa.
 I usually sign everything Mel so people get confused and sometimes call me Melanie, which is an honest mistake.
 But my name is actually Melissa.

 - I now blog under the name Lollipop Goldstein, though I used to blog under the name The Town Criers.
 I still use it sometimes.
 When this blog turned two-years-old, I chose the name Lollipop Goldstein.
 You can read the whole story here.

 - My husband’s name is Josh.

 - We have twins that I call the ChickieNob and Wolvog on the blog.
+Their names come from the book Oryx and Crake by Margaret Atwood.
 They were conceived via fertility treatments, namely an IUI with injectables cycle.
 We are currently doing treatments again to conceive a third child, though we’re taking a break and haven’t returned to the process.

 - I blogged over at a blogspot address for over three years.
 In the fall of 2009, I moved over to this current location.

 - I think the post that best gives you a sense of the history of this blog as well as what is important to me is this one.

 - I love a good quote and being inclusive.
 I live my life by Gandhi’s adage: “you must be the change you wish to see in the world.”
 I also live my life by the Beatles quote: “in the end, the love you take is equal to the love you make.”
 I also firmly believe that everyone is welcome here and anyone in need of support will receive it here.
 The reason why can probably be found in this post.

 - I wrote a book about infertility and pregnancy loss called Navigating the Land of If and you can click here to learn more about the book.
 It was published by Seal Press in spring of 2009.
 I love to hear feedback about the book, so please write me if you read it.